-This course will investigate theories and major ideas of feminist philosophers, past and present.
-The course may be approached as an historical examination of the different "waves" of feminism, or it may be approached topically, as for example: women and the body, the feminine and the spirit, feminist art, feminist responses to violence, etc. Central figures in feminist philosophy who may be studies include: Charlotte Perkins Gilman, Mary Wollstonecraft, Simone de Beauvoir, Susan Bordo, Catharine MacKinnon, Luce Irigary, bell hooks, and Chandra Talpade Mohanty.
-Offered Fall every 3 years.
+This course will investigate theories and major ideas of feminist philosophers.
+The course may be approached as an historical examination of the different "waves" of feminism, or topically, by considering themes like: women and the body, the feminine and the spirit, philosophy of sex/gender, feminist art, postmodern feminism, etc. Central figures in feminist philosophy who may be studied include: Charlotte Perkins Gilman, Simone de Beauvoir, Susan Bordo, Catharine MacKinnon, Luce Irigaray, Audre Lorde, Judith Butler, Donna Haraway, Sara Ahmed, and Chandra Talpade Mohanty.
+S, even years.

 PHIL 399.
 Philosophic Themes.
 1-3 Credits.

 This course provides an opportunity for detailed examination of important philosophic themes.
 Topics will vary depending on faculty and student interests.
 Investigations into philosophy of religion, foundations of logic, African American philosophic schools, political correctness, and many others are possible.
 May be repeated for a maximum of 6 credits.
 Repeatable to 6 credits.
 On demand.

 PHIL 450.
 Philosophy, Economics, and Politics.
 3 Credits.